kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 ## CRI container and pod statistics without cAdvisor

-This encompasses two related pieces of work (changes to the kubelet's `/metrics/cadvisor` endpoint, and improvements to the replacement _summary_ API).
+This encompasses two related pieces of work (changes to the kubelet's `/metrics/cadvisor` endpoint and improvements to the replacement _summary_ API).

 There are two main APIs that consumers use to gather stats about running containers and pods: summary API and `/metrics/cadvisor`.
 The Kubelet is responsible for implementing the summary API, and cadvisor is responsible for fulfilling `/metrics/cadvisor`.